-Becoming a Member of The DJW School of Acting for one year.
+Becoming a Member of The DJW Masterclasses for one year.
 (September to July)

-Members You are signing up for a one year actor training with an aim to complete part certification within the DJW in-house bamboo acting diploma.
+Members You are signing up for a one year actor training with an aim to complete a minimum of 75%.
+ALL fees will be collected via the payment option you selected when joining.